Coded-Alchemy/Drone_Demo/README.md

 - The MavServer should be ran from a background service, this was omitted for faster development.

-- Add voice capabilities to add vocal control of drone.

-- Fix Map size.

 - Figure out more MavSDK features to improve connection/disconnection experience.
 (Not much is documented for the Java language).

+- Fix map camera position when drone moves out of view.

 - Surface exception messages to user.

+- Add a way to save custom voice commands